argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/parsl/README.md

 Parsl: Deploying Tasks with Parsl on ALCF Machines
 ===============================================

 [Parsl](https://parsl.readthedocs.io/en/stable/) is a parallel programming library for Python.
 It can be used to deploy large numbers of tasks with complex dependencies on ALCF machines, and is particularly well suited to run high-throughput workflows.
 Parsl uses Python's concurrent futures module to create functions that return a Python futures object.
-A Parsl workflow operates by creating futures for tasks that the Parsl executor will then fulfill by running the tasks on available compute resources.
+A Parsl workflow operates by creating futures for tasks that the Parsl executor will then fulfill by running them on available compute resources.

 When a Parsl program runs and is configured to use Polaris compute resources, it will dynamically and elastically create batch jobs under the user's account on the Polaris scheduler.
 These batch jobs will communicator with the Parsl process that launched then to acquire work and run it.